Kenhasteandersen/NUMmodel/README.md

 The core library is written in fortran90 and is interfaced from matlab or R. Most of the modules are also written in matlab so compilation of the fortran code is not needed - but it speeds up most calculations by a factor 10.

 ### Compiling
 Use the makefile in the Fortran directory.
-Edit the compiler and flags to suit your operating system and compile by writing: `make`.
+Edit the compiler and flags in the makefile to suit your operating system and compile by writing: `make`.

 ### Basic structure
 There are three levels of routines: top-level, medium-level and low-level.
 There are two model systems: an upper ocean represented as a chemostat and a global simulation with transport matrices.
 See `exampleGeneralists` for some basic runs of the chemostat model.